kebaldwi/DNAC-TEMPLATES/LABS/LAB-9-ISE-Automation/ise-automation-1-certificates/03a-ISE-GUI.md

    ```

       >[!NOTE]
-      >While this form has the common name as $FQDN$, we also want to include the Fully Qualified Domain Name as a Subject Alternative Name as well, so the SAN fields should be filled out as follows:
+      >While this form has the common name as `$FQDN$`, we also want to include the Fully Qualified Domain Name as a Subject Alternative Name as well, so the SAN fields should be filled out as follows:

    ```
    First Field Drop Down = select DNS and in the text field enter "ise.dcloud.cisco.com"